hobborg/dtControl/docs/source/userman.rst

         a. ``custom``, which corresponds to section :ref:`configurable-options`.
 Upon selection this preset, the advanced options menu automatically expands.
         b. ``algebraic / user-defined``, which is described in more detail in section :ref:`algebraic-predicates`.

-#. **Add experiment:** After selecting both the required controller file and the preset, the user can save this experiment by pressing the 'Add' button.
-Note that the 'Add' button is only clickable, once both required steps are done.
+#. **Add experiment:** After selecting both the required controller file and the preset, the user can save this experiment by pressing the :guilabel:`Add` button.
+Note that the :guilabel:`Add` button is only clickable, once both required steps are done.

         .. image:: img/interface_experiment.png
             :width: 600
             :alt: screenshot of the web-based graphical user interface with an added experiment

 #. **Run/ delete experiment:** After successfully adding an experiment, the corresponding experiment can be executed by pressing :fa:`play` or deleted by pressing :fa:`trash`.
-Alternatively, if there are several different experiments, the user can execute all of them by pressing the ':fa:`play` Run all' button.
+Alternatively, if there are several different experiments, the user can execute all of them by pressing the :fa:`play` :guilabel:`Run all` button.

         .. image:: img/interface_result.png
             :width: 600